 - Funnily enough, as the commentary in this strip mentions, she's also one of the most sensible players in the group.
 Which says a lot about the rest of them.

 - There's also Jim, a hybrid of The Loonie and The Real Man, who bases his plans on an absolute minimum amount of thought.
 The other players give him free rein or attempt to replicate his approach when, and only when, they are otherwise boned, because that's the only time when going along with one of Jim's plans cannot make things worse.

 - Leo from VG Cats.
 See this strip for one example of his looniness.
 Surprisingly, he manages to (narrowly) avoid crossing over into Chaotic Stupid territory and, in fact, is the most competent player in the session (though that isn't saying much).
 A rat-flail probably would be a more effective weapon than a plain stick, assuming the DM were willing to run with it.

 - Gabe from Penny Arcade overlaps with the thespian in trying to play an elderly mage... with Alzheimer's.

-- Aubrey of Something Positive, as shown in the Rocks Fall, Everyone Dies strip.
+- Aubrey of Something*Positive, as shown in the Rocks Fall, Everyone Dies strip.

-- He has also been known to attack mind flayers with wedgies and purple nurples.
+- Igor of Dork Tower.
+During a The Lord of the Rings-based RP, immediately saying "I kill Gandalf".
+He has also been known to attack mind flayers with wedgies and purple nurples.

 - Abbie from Weregeek is a roleplayer, but she definitely has a good Loonie streak.
 In the Vampire LARP she plays an anarchist, but not a "fish Malk", and speaking of explosives, look at her Shadowrun PC Twitch...
 Well, for her such things are quite "in character"...